USS Zuni: USCGC Tamaroa

 The ship was renamed USCGC Tamaroa (WAT-166), after the Tamaroa tribe of the Illiniwek tribal group.
 She was later reclassified a Medium Endurance Cutter, WMEC-166.
 As Tamaroa, she is best known for her rescue work during the "Perfect Storm" of 1991.
 She was decommissioned by the Coast Guard on 1 February 1994.

 From 2009 till 2011 Tamaroa had been undergoing restoration work at Little Creek in preparation to its move to its future home port in the City of Portsmouth.
 In 2011 she was moved to the Nauticus on the waterfront in downtown Norfolk where she remained for a brief stay.
 She was then moved to a private shipyard across the Elizabeth river where she awaits her final fate.
 In late 2011 or early 2012 she suffered a major leak during a storm.
 Her owner decided that it was no longer worth keeping and turned her over to the shipyard owner.
 The Zuni Maritime Foundation was able to remove the property that they had acquired to outfit the ship and has transferred to other museum ships.

 Scuttling and use as reef

 Prior to scuttling, parts of the Tamaroa were removed by the Black Dog Salvage company for two episodes of the TV show "Salvage Dawgs".
-Her main mast was repurposed as a flagpole for the Ballast Point microbrewery in Roanoke, VA.
+Her main mast was repurposed as a flagpole for the Ballast Point microbrewery in Roanoke, Virginia.
 In 2017 the hull of the ship was scuttled off the coast of Cape May, New Jersey to add to an existing artificial reef.
 New Jersey and Delaware acquired the Tamaroa for $300,000, mostly raised through non-profit groups.
-It joins the Navy destroyer USS Arthur W. Radford 120 feet below the ocean’s surface on the Del-Jersey-Land Reef, which is managed by Delaware, New Jersey and Maryland.
+It joins the Navy destroyer USS Arthur W. Radford 120 feet below the ocean's surface on the Del-Jersey-Land Reef, which is managed by Delaware, New Jersey and Maryland.